SAP/ai-sdk-java/docs/adrs/006-logging-strategy.md

   Throughout this document, the term 'request' refers to a single SDK operation that calls an AI service (e.g., `OrchestrationClient.chatCompletion()`, `OpenAiClient.embed()`), distinct from HTTP requests to the user's application.

 * **Exception logging.**
-  When logging exceptions, use standard logging methods (e.g., `log.error("Operation failed", exception)`) rather than serializing exception objects.
+  When logging exceptions, use standard logging methods (e.g., `log.debug("Connection lost.", exception)`) rather than serializing exception objects.
   Exception objects may contain custom fields with sensitive data that could be exposed through JSON serialization or custom `toString()` implementations.

 * **Logging framework**